 The Acer KG241QP is yet another affordable 24″ 1080p 144Hz gaming monitor based on a TN panel with a 1ms response time speed, ideal for competitive gamers on a budget.

-In this review, we’ll go over its advantages and disadvantages in comparison to similarly priced alternatives and everything else you need to know about it.
+In this review, we’ll go over its upsides and downsides in comparison to similarly priced alternatives and everything else you need to know about it.

 The full name of this monitor is Acer KG241Q Pbiip, but since there is another KG241Q bmiix model with a 75Hz maximum refresh rate, we’ll refer to this one as KG241QP to avoid confusion.